Halep knocked out of Australian Open

 Romanian 14th seed Halep, a finalist in 2018, had won all eight of her previous matches in 2022.

-The unseeded world number 61 Cornet will face American 27th seed Danielle Collins for a place in the semi-finals.
+World number 61 Cornet will face American 27th seed Danielle Collins for a place in the semi-finals.